decentraland/builder-server/README.md

 ```

 #Extra Info
-If you are usign windows subsystem, you will need to start the postgresql service each time
+If you are using windows subsystem, you will need to start the postgresql service each time

 `sudo service postgresql start`